joeljacobm/stock-service-operator/README.md

 ### Running on the cluster

 This will run the operator as a pod.
-Webhooks are enabled by default, it can be disabled by setting `ENABLE_WEBHOOKS` env variable to false in config/manager/manager.yaml.
+Webhooks are enabled by default when running on cluster, it can be disabled by setting `ENABLE_WEBHOOKS` env variable to false in config/manager/manager.yaml.

 1. Build your image: